How Car Salesman Get Paid – Commission Sales

 *You must have a minimum of 12 cars sold to qualify.

 Cash spiffs are used to create car sales.
-Other fun spiffs include, most car sales in a day, most credit applications filled out, highest – lowest FICO score, most interesting down payment, ugliest picture on driver’s license and one of my favorites, customer in the trunk.
+Other fun spiffs include most car sales in a day, most credit applications filled out, highest – lowest FICO score of the day, most interesting down payment, the ugliest picture on driver’s license, and one of my favorites, customer in the trunk.

-As you can see there are many different ways to earn money as a car salesman.
-It all starts with a salesman making contact with a customer.
+As you can see, there are many different ways to earn money as a car salesman.
+It all starts with a salesman contacting a customer by phone, Internet, or in person.

-The one piece of advice that I would tell all my salespeople is to keep and track every penny you make, keep it organized and keep it safe.
-It's very easy to loose track how much you've been paid or how much is still owed to you.
+The one piece of advice I would tell all my salespeople is to write down and track every penny you make, keep it organized, and keep it safe.